sfeng77/blog/content/post/2017-04-16-buildsite.md

 ```
 Obviously you want to change all the `sfeng77` to your user name in there if you don't want all your readers redirected to my blog.
 Commit and push it, and it should work out in a little bit.

-## Patience is a virtue
-Sometimes it'll take a while before the changes are reflected on github pages.

 ## Adding/Changing/Deleting content
 You can add content by adding markdown or R Markdown files into the sub-directories in `content` directory.
 There are a bunch of examples that you can follow.
 You can also use